Chrysthy/game-page-project/README.md

 ## 💻 Project

-- The website was created to practice HTML, CSS, HTMX, JavaScript, Node, pnpm, SQLite3, express skills.
+- The website was created to practice HTML, CSS and JavaScript.

 <br>